psychemedia/island-storynotes/knighton-gorges-ghosts.md

 Hampshire Post and Southsea Observer - Friday 03 January 1890

 A ROMANCE OF THE ISLE OF WIGHT.
-MRS, A. C. Dicker, better known in the literary world as Miss Constance MacEweN, has just published s novel called "A Cavalier’s Ladye: A Romance of the Isle of Wight," of which place, we understand, she is a resident.
+MRS, A. C. Dicker, better known in the literary world as Miss Constance MacEwen, has just published s novel called "A Cavalier's Ladye: A Romance of the Isle of Wight," of which place, we understand, she is a resident.
 It is dedicated to Sir Richard Webster, the Attorney-General and Member for the Island, and assumes to be a sixteenth (seventeenth!) century romance in a nineteenth century dress. ...
 The manuscript, which is supposed to written in the form of a journal by Mistress Judith Dyonesia DYLLINGTON, was discovered in a strong metal box in the course of excavations, carried out "not long ago," where once stood the mansion of the Lords of Knighton Gorges.
 This is a somewhat stale expedient, and in the present case there is no apparent reason why concealment was necessary.
 The journal, which deals for the most part with the imprisonment of Charles I at Carisbrooke, is in no sense of an incriminatory nature; and even if it had been, the intimation at the end of the early restoration of the monarchy would imply that the time of danger for the cavalier party was past.
 We can only suppose that the intentions of the authoress became unconsciously changed as she proceeded, and that in the sequel the Besant element predominated over the Udolphian element.
 We are almost led to assume, in view of the difference of literary workmanship in the romantic and historical portions of the story, that two writers were employed upon the work.
 The heroine is the only daughter of Sir TRISTRAM DYLLINGTON, the head of a once powerful family in the Island, and a man of a strong and violent nature, He is represented as wearing mail, and as having a penchant for driving a team of eight horses to and from Newport.
 He is also the owner of a spirited charger named Thunderbolt.
 One night in September he was heard galloping home across Arreton Down at a breakneck pace, and soon afterwards his anxious wife was informed that the horse had carried him into the fish-pond and that he was drowned.
 The widow suspects foul play, and, after vainly attempting for tem years to unravel the mystery. she solemnly bequeaths to her daughter the duty of pursuing the investigation and dies. ...
 Spiritual influences reveal, or, rather, partly reveal, the mystery of Sir Tristram's untimely end.
 Knighton Gorges has a secret chamber, which once resounded with the sound of clashing armour, but which, after the ghosts had been exorcised by a priest, had ever since been the source of heavenly harmonies.
 After a visit to this chamber the heroine has a dream, in which she encounters her father on the Downs, and accompanies him to his self-inflicted death.
 Here, then, we have the solution of the problem, except as to the matter of motive.
-The reader is led to believe that impecuniosity—in spite of abundant evidences of wealth—was the real cause which led Sir Tristram to commit suicide, and it is only near the close of the narrative that we learn that he has an illegitimate son, and that it was in consequence of the latter’s urgent demand for recognition which impelled the father to shoot himself.
+The reader is led to believe that impecuniosity—in spite of abundant evidences of wealth—was the real cause which led Sir Tristram to commit suicide, and it is only near the close of the narrative that we learn that he has an illegitimate son, and that it was in consequence of the latter's urgent demand for recognition which impelled the father to shoot himself.
 This son is the chief of a band of pirates who make Black Gang Chine their headquarters, and is the possessor of fabulous wealth in gold, silver, and precious stones, all of which are concealed in caves, in comparison with the wonders of which that of the Forty Thieves is as nothing.
 This amiable cut-throat is a sort of Mephistopheles in his way, and combines with his other virtues those of a virtuoso, a philosopher, and an electric battery.
 He abducts the heroine, well-knowing her to be his sister, and runs off with her lover, of whom we hear nothing more until the concluding chapters.
 With this episode the romantic portion of the story comes to an end ...